 For decades Ruth believed that his birthday was February 7, 1894.
 However, when he applied for a passport before sailing to Japan with an all-star team of ballplayers after the 1934 season, he looked up his birth certificate and found his birthday listed as February 6, 1895, nearly a full year later than he had believed.
 Ruth, however, continued to celebrate February 7 as his birthday and did not shave a year off his age.

-6. His father died in a fight with a family member.
+6. Ruth's father died in a fight with a family member.

 7. Ruth once pitched a combined no-hitter without retiring a single batter.